chicagopcdc/doccano/README.md

 - sudo docker-compose -f docker/docker-compose.prod.yml ps
 - sudo docker-compose -f docker/docker-compose.prod.yml up -d
 - docker-compose -f docker/docker-compose.prod.yml --env-file .env up (not tried yet)

+## Run the container on EC2 AWS AMI with SSL cert
+- get a cert from certificate manager for the ALB
+- update the DNS provider with the CNAME

+- add useful secrets to secrets manager and pull them from the userdata script
+  - quay_io_creds (quay.io login creds)
+  - doccano_creds (all the information needed in the .env file)

+- create a security group allowing only 80 and 22. (this will be for every ec2 inside the target group for the alb)
+  - TODO SSH can be restricted to UChicago IPS and 80 to the load balancer
+- add ec2_secrets_manager_role ( or create it if not created previously.
+Give EC2 read permission on the secrets manager)
+- create an EC2 with no public IP.
+Assign to it the previously creted security group, role, and the ec2_user_data.sh script.

+- create security group for ALB list to all from 80 and 443
+- create target group for ALB (protocol 80, http1, health check: /api/v0/_status) and add the ec2 created previously
+  - For some reason if the instance is only internal it will now turn healthy in the target group.
+You can just attach a public IP, wait 2/3 minutes for it to turn healthy and then you can remove the elastic IP.
+That seems to be solving the issue.
+(TRY added ALB's security group on port 80 in EC2's security group.
+By doing this, the issue will be resolved.)
+- create ALB
+  - select previously created security group
+  - listen to 443 and forward to target group created previously
+  - add certificate created previously
+- After creation add listener to listen to 80 and redirect (redirect to url) 301 to 443

+## Debugging
+### create an EC2 with public IP in the same subnet and SSH from there, then kill the EC2
+### forward the logs to cloudwatch and look at cloudwatch
+### Create elastic IP and attach it to the instance, then remove once you are done